Celebrating Late Summer on Lughnasadh

 Festivals like Puck Fair in Killorglin, Ireland, and the hilltop pilgrimage on “Reek Sunday” at Croagh Patrick are believed to be remnants of Lughnasadh celebrations of old.

 Contemporary pagans find a myriad of ways to celebrate the themes of Lughnasadh.
-There are rituals and feasts that honor the spirit of the plants.
-Games and competitions are hosted in honor of Lugh.
+Notably, there are rituals and feasts that honor the spirit of the plants.
+Additionally, games and competitions are hosted in honor of Lugh, showcasing talents and skills.
 It is a time for reflecting on hopes and fears as we turn toward the darkness of impending Winter.
-Corn dolls are made to honor the grain.
-Breads are baked, and spiral cookies remind us that the wheel keeps spinning.
+Moreover, corn dolls are made to honor the grain, while the aroma of freshly baked breads fills the air.
+Furthermore, spiral cookies remind us that the wheel keeps spinning, representing the cyclical nature of life.

 How Can You Celebrate Lughnasadh at Home?